xenic/django-code-exercise/README.md

 Build additional views/endpoints/filters for all viewing needs (students by class, students by grade, all students attendance, etc)
 Build a UI for displaying these.
 For phase 1, a single page api endpoint with javascript navigation to hit endpoints and display results

+Next step to MVP: on select of status, submit a put/patch for that student's attendance for that class/day.
+Figure out ways to display attendance data in an interesting and useful fashion.

 # django-code-exercise
 A code exercise for assessing Django skills.